deco-sites/starting/docs/developing/editable-sections/en.md

 5. Look for `Intro.tsx` among the blocks.

-6. **Ready!** Now you can configure `props` for that Section and see how it is being rendered.
+6. **Ready to go!** Now you can configure `props` for that Section and see how it is being rendered.
 The preview will automatically update if you modify the code of the Section locally.

 Remember to save your file.
 If there are any typing or transformation errors, they will be signaled in the command line or in VSCode.
 When you are comfortable with the modifications, submit the modified file to the GitHub repository.